ionos-cloud/cert-manager-webhook-ionos-cloud/README.md

 > [!IMPORTANT]
 > Before engaging into DNS-01, cert-manager does a DNS pre-check (SOA and NS records).
 Depending on your environment, you may see a failure in the cert-manager logs with the following message: `error When querying the SOA record for the domain...`.
 To fix the issue, you need to add the following arguments to the cert-manager: `--dns01-recursive-nameservers-only`, `--dns01-recursive-nameservers=8.8.8.8:53,1.1.1.1:53`.
 For more details, check out the official documentation: [https://cert-manager.io/docs/configuration/acme/dns01/#setting-nameservers-for-dns01-self-check](https://cert-manager.io/docs/configuration/acme/dns01/#setting-nameservers-for-dns01-self-check)

+3. **Using a custom cert-manager namespace (optional)**:

+By convention, cert-manager is deployed in a namespace named `cert-manager`.
+The chart assumes this default and uses this value to add privileges to the cert-manager service account to enable the creation of resources of type "ionos-cloud".
+If you are deploying the cert-manager chart in a different namespace, you need to use the `certManager.namespace` chart value to set the name of the namespace where cert-manager is deployed. (e.g using `--set certManager.namespace=custom_namespace`)

 1. ***Configuration of ClusterIssuer/Issuer:***

 The first step of using cert-manager is creating an Issuer or ClusterIssuer.